lehcode/n8n-deploy/docs/user-guide/index.md

 # n8n-deploy User Guide

-> "A computer program does what you tell it to do, not what you want it to do."
-> — Arthur Bloch, *Murphy's Law*

 Welcome to **n8n-deploy** – your command-line companion for managing n8n workflows with precision and control.

 ## What Is n8n-deploy?

-n8n-deploy transforms wf management from a point-and-click web UI experience into a version-controlled, database-backed CLI wf.
+n8n-deploy transforms workflow management from a point-and-click web UI experience into a version-controlled, database-backed CLI workflow tool.
 Perfect for teams managing remote n8n servers where web access isn't always practical.

 **Core idea**: Treat workflows as local JSON files tracked in git, with SQLite maintaining metadata, sync state, and API credentials.

 ## Why Use n8n-deploy?

-✅ **Version Control** - Track wf changes in git like any other code ✅ **Remote Sync** - Push and pull workflows to/from remote n8n servers ✅ **Database-First** - SQLite as single source of truth (no fragile config files) ✅ **Privacy-First** - Zero telemetry, all data stays local ✅ **Script-Friendly** - Perfect for automation and CI/CD pipelines
+- ✅ **Version Control** - Track workflow changes in git like any other code
+- ✅ **Remote Sync** - Push and pull workflows to/from remote n8n servers
+- ✅ **Database-First** - SQLite as single source of truth (no fragile config files)
+- ✅ **Privacy-First** - Zero telemetry, all data stays local
+- ✅ **Script-Friendly** - Perfect for automation and CI/CD pipelines

 ## Quick Example

-Set up your environment, pull a wf, edit it locally, and push it back:
+Set up your environment, pull a workflow, edit it locally, and push it back:

 ```bash
 export N8N_DEPLOY_DATA=~/n8n-data